Art Nouveau: Tiffany Style and Louis Sullivan in the United States

+Also worth noting are the Uhl brothers from Toledo, Ohio, who set new standards in metal furniture production with their designs for the Toledo Metal Furniture Co.

 Art Nouveau in Argentina

 Flooded with European immigrants, Argentina welcomed all artistic and architectural European styles, including Art Nouveau.
+There was an environment of huge investments and flexible rules for construction, which encouraged young architects from Europe to come and grow their portfolio to later go back to Europe.
+As a result of this, Argentina became the country outside of Europe with most art nouveau buildings.
 Cities with the most notable Art Nouveau heritage in Argentina are Buenos Aires, Rosario and Mar del Plata.

 Paris was a prototype for Buenos Aires with the construction of large boulevards and avenues in the 19th century.
 The local style along with French influence was also following Italian Liberty as many architects (Virginio Colombo, Francisco Gianotti, Mario Palanti) were Italians.
-In works of Julián García Núñez Catalan influence can be noted as he completed his studies in Barcelona in 1900.
-The influence of Vienna Secession can be found at Paso y Viamonte building.
+In works of Julián García Núñez Catalan influence can be noted as he completed his studies in Barcelona in 1900 as well as in the work of Eduardo Rodríguez Ortega.
+The influence of Vienna Secession can be found at Paso y Viamonte building, Club Español, Regimiento de Granaderos a Caballo and the Savoy hotel.

+Some local features are the adaptation to the previously existent "chorizo house" format of buildings, which implied a relatively narrow façade for an actually deep building inside of the block, with multiple patios or holes for air and light; as well as the characteristic "cut corners" on every block that was a requirement by law in Buenos Aires since the end of the 1800s; material availability was also different than in Europe, and buildings will often be covered of a "simil piedra París" which was an imitation of the Parisian stone made by mixing cement with sand and different minerals.

 The introduction of Art Nouveau in Rosario is connected to Francisco Roca Simó who trained in Barcelona.
 His Club Español building (1912) features one of the largest stained glass windows in Latin America produced (as well as tiling and ceramics) by the local firm Buxadera, Fornells y Cía.
 The sculptor of the building is Diego Masana from Barcelona.

 Belgian influence on Argentinian Art Nouveau is represented by the Villa Ortiz Basualdo, now hosting the Juan Carlos Castagnino Municipal Museum of Art in Mar del Plata where the furniture, interiors, and lighting are by Gustave Serrurier-Bovy.